-2. Proof of income or school for both legal guardians, if in the home (Examples are: pay stubs for 1 month, most recent W-2 or 1040 Tax form, SSI or TANF documentation, letter from employer, letter from school, school schedule), or a notarized Statement of No Income
+2. Proof of income or school for all legal guardians in the home (Examples are: pay stubs for 1 month, most recent W-2 or 1040 Tax form, SSI or TANF documentation, letter from employer, letter from school, school schedule), or a notarized Statement of No Income.

-3. Proof of child’s age - something official with your child's birth date on it (Birth Certificate or Passport, Medicaid Card, etc.)
+3. Proof of child’s age (not applicable for expecting families) - something official with your child's birth date on it (Birth Certificate or Passport, Medicaid Card, etc.).

-5. Special Services Paperwork - if your child receives any special services, documentation about that (sometimes called an IFSP)
+5. Special Services Paperwork - if your child receives any special services, please provide documentation about that (sometimes called an IFSP).

-Please call or stop by the Durham Early Head Start Office for more information.Durham Early Head Start
+Please call or visit the Durham Early Head Start Office for more information.Durham Early Head Start

 1201 S. Briggs Ave., Suite 110